 Restaurant Gift Cards

 OK, this isn't totally specific.
 But we highly recommend picking up a gift card from your favorite restaurant and passing it along to someone else.
-The coronavirus pandemic means local restaurants need our help more than ever.
-You can chip in by giving someone the gift of a meal from one.
+It's still one of the best ways to support local restaurants, plus it's a great way to introduce someone to a new place.

 Candles from Make South Bend